curusarn/resh/README.md

 ## Motivation

-When you exectue a command in zsh or bash following gets recorded to your shell history:
+When you execute a command in zsh or bash following gets recorded to your shell history:

 - Command itself
 - Date